vmware-tanzu/tanzu-cli/docs/quickstart/quickstart.md

   echo "autoload -U compinit; compinit" >> ~/.zshrc tanzu completion zsh > "${fpath[1]}/_tanzu"
 ```

-To find out more about how to set up autocompletion for your specific shell, run:

-`tanzu completion --help`

 ### List plugin groups found in the configured central repository